-Don’t use the ring on your finger as an excuse to take your partner for granted.
+Using the ring on your finger as an excuse to take your partner for granted is one of the worst marriage mistakes you can make.
 Your partner may have committed to always and forever, but that doesn’t mean that they don’t deserve the same love and respect you’ve always given them.
-“Assuming your partner will automatically do what they’ve done… without being acknowledged will hurt your relationship,” couples counselor Janet Zinn told Redbook.
+“Assuming your partner will automatically do what they’ve done, whether it’s taking out the trash or making the bed, without being acknowledged will hurt your relationship,” couples counselor Janet Zinn told Redbook.
 “Remember to thank your partner [and] recognize the small things they do each day.”

 No one can deny that being a parent is one of the most important jobs out there, but that doesn’t mean that being a spouse isn’t important, too.
 Once there’s a child in the picture, parents will often put the kids before their relationship, and relationship expert David T. Pisarra told Babble that this turns into “the parties becom[ing] like roommates.”

 “I can say that the most frequent issue I hear from the men I represent is that the focus of the wife turned to the child, and never returned to the relationship with the man,” said Pisarra.
 “It leads to a lack of intimacy.”

 Your cellular device has no place at the dinner table, at least if you want your relationship to withstand the odds.
 Researchers from the University of Essex found that “mobile phones can interfere with human relationships” and have a negative impact on closeness, connection, and quality of conversation.
 Your Instagram feed will definitely be there after dinner—but your spouse might not be.

 You’re too dang stubborn.